hyeongukryu/hammock2/README.md

 ```

 Todo:
-- Really just a prototype right now, needs real use to flush out trigger methods
+- Really just a prototype right now, needs real use to flush out trigger methods (end of method params)
 - Use the new HttpClient with async/await
-- Maybe an embeddable serializer if it's worth being a true "single file"; but SS is too fast to ignore